(Last Updated on : 28/10/2016)

 The Indian tribes use a particular dressing pattern according to their native style.
 The women of Santhal tribe

 usually drape a white saree with red borders.
 The Meghval

-women wear puthia, while the Kumhar women dress much like the women of Gujjar tribe
+women wear Puthia, while the Kumbhar women dress much like the women of Gujjar tribe

 Thus the great diversity of the country is seen reflected in the dressing style of the different people.
 The variety of Indian costumes is immense, and the style of dressing and costume of a person goes a long way in indicating his ethnicity, region, religion and sub-culture in India.